2018ik/2018ik.github.io/_wiki/trinity.markdown

 ### Coexistence

 The three of the Trinity coexist simultaneously from eternity to eternity.
 This means that the Father, the Son and the Spirit are God and exist eternally.
+There are many passages where the Father, Son and Spirit obviously all exist at the same point in time (Matt.
+3:16-17; 2 Cor.
+13:14; Eph.
+3:14-17), but to prove the eternal coexistence of the Trinity we can simply show that all three hypostases are both God and both eternal.

 | Hypostasis | Being God | Being Eternal |
 | --- | --- | --- |